ikaru5/hathor-contract/README.md

 If you are coming from from the Ruby and Rails world, you probably heard or used Trailblazer.
 It adds an additional abstraction level to encapsulate your business code from the framework and adds a nice syntactic sugar.

-Especially on Crystal you have a wider range of ongoing ORMs, so this kind of abstraction makes sense.
+Especially on Crystal we have a wider range of ongoing ORMs, so taking your validation dependancies out makes sense.

 Hathor Contracts are a tiny hybrid between Contracts and Representer.
 They aim to parse incoming JSON or Hashes/NamedTuples to Instances,